MaxDev-5151/Create-EC2-Instance-Using-AWS-CLI/Create&AttachEBSVolm-Using-AWSCLI.md

 ![Image](./Images/EBS-AWS-CLI/10.png)

-**9. For checking whichever volumes attached to the particular instance then type: `aws ec2 describe-volumes`**
+**9. For checking whichever volumes attached to the particular instance for that type: `aws ec2 describe-volumes`**

 ![Image](./Images/EBS-AWS-CLI/9.png)